Even More Guarantees for Variational Inference in the Presence of Symmetries: Guarantees for the FKL and -divergence

 Intuitively, the above condition ensures that $D_{\text{FKL}}(p, q_{\vnu})$ is strictly convex in $\vnu$.
 Combined with the insight from \cref{theorem:charles_f} that $D_{\text{FKL}}(p, q_{\vnu})$ has a stationary point at $\vnu=\vmu$, we conclude that $D_{\text{FKL}}(p, q_{\vnu})$ has a unique minimizer at $\vnu=\vmu$.
-Interestingly, \citet{margossian2024variational} already hinted at the strict convexity of general integral expressions in their Proposition 12, but to the best of our knowledge never used this result to state the existence of a unique minimizer for divergences besides the RKL. \cref{theorem:theorem_fkl_1} is consistent with the classical result that the optimal Gaussian approximation w.r.t. the FKL will match the mean of the target \citep{wainwright2008graphical}.
-Next, we state an additional result for the FKL that allows us to \emph{relax strict convexity} of \wkl at the cost of placing a condition on the support of $p$. \begin{restatable}{theorem}{FKLC} Under \cref{assumptions}, $D_{\text{FKL}}(p, q_{\vnu})$ has a unique global minimizer at $\vnu = \vmu$ if (1) \wkl is convex, strictly increasing in $||\vx||$ and (2) \csupp. \end{restatable}
+Interestingly, \citet{margossian2024variational} already hinted at the strict convexity of general integral expressions akin to \cref{eq:FKL} in their Proposition 12, but to the best of our knowledge never used this result to state the existence of a unique minimizer for divergences besides the RKL. \cref{theorem:theorem_fkl_1} also entails the classical result that the optimal Gaussian approximation w.r.t. the FKL will match the mean of the target \citep{wainwright2008graphical}.
+However, it is more widely applicable: For instance, also other location-scale families such as the \emph{logistic distribution} are covered by \cref{theorem:theorem_fkl_1} (see \cref{app:loc_scale_families} for the definition and visualization).
+Next, we state another result for the FKL that allows us to \emph{relax strict convexity} of \wkl at the cost of placing a condition on the support of $p$. \begin{restatable}{theorem}{FKLC} Under \cref{assumptions_mean}, $D_{\text{FKL}}(p, q_{\vnu})$ has a unique global minimizer at $\vnu = \vmu$ if (1) \wkl is convex and strictly increasing in $||\vx||$ and (2) \csupp. \end{restatable}

-\paragraph{Implications.} Compared to \cref{theorem:theorem_fkl_1}, \cref{theorem:theorem_fkl_2} places different assumptions on both $p$ and $q$: A Laplace distribution fits into the framework of \cref{theorem:theorem_fkl_2} but not \cref{theorem:theorem_fkl_1}.
-However, VI with a Laplace family can still fail to obtain a unique minimizer at $\vmu$ when $\vmu \notin \text{supp}(p)$.
-In \cref{sec:exps}, we show an example of a mixture of uniforms, with disjoint support, whose exact mean cannot be recovered by a Laplace surrogate.
-Notably however, neither theorem requires log-concavity of $p$.
+Compared to \cref{theorem:theorem_fkl_1}, \cref{theorem:theorem_fkl_2} places different assumptions on both $p$ and $q$: A Laplace distribution can fit into the framework of \cref{theorem:theorem_fkl_2} but not \cref{theorem:theorem_fkl_1}.
+However, \cref{theorem:theorem_fkl_2} tells us that VI with a Laplace family can fail to obtain a unique minimizer at $\vmu$ when $p$ is not supported around $\vmu$.
+In \cref{sec:simulations}, we illustrate this phenomenon on a concrete example targeting a mixture of uniforms with disjoint support.

+The condition that \wkl is strictly increasing in $||\vx||$ is fulfilled by most standard location-scale families, as shown in \cref{fig:wkl_curves}.
+We note however that it is possible to construct functions $f: \mathbb{R}^d\rightarrow \mathbb{R}$ such that $f$ is even symmetric and convex, but \emph{not} strictly increasing in $||\vx||$, such as $f(x_1, x_2) = x_1^4 + x_2^6$.
+At the same time, not every spherically symmetric function is strictly increasing in $||\vx||$.
+For instance, the \emph{uniform distribution} is not covered by our guarantees.
 We now provide intuition as to why \cref{theorem:theorem_fkl_2} holds.